glacier-modding/glaciermodding.org/docs/glacier2/formats/ini_file.md

 ## ini-File (thumbs.dat) file format

-The Glacier 2 engine, utilizes INI files for configuration purposes.
+The Glacier 2 engine utilizes INI files for configuration purposes.
 These files control various aspects of how the engine should behave.
-While they are usually XTEA encrypted it's easy to decrypt and edit using the [online XTEA tool](/tools/online/xtea/)
+While they are usually XTEA encrypted, it's easy to decrypt and edit them using the [online XTEA tool](/tools/online/xtea/)

 ## File Structure